Stop-Build Day 2019

-The cost of membership is $500.
-This includes year-round training, a team shirt, safety glasses, and lunch during any competition.
+The cost of membership for FRC is $500.
+JuniorMiner membership costs $400.
+This includes year-round training, a team shirt, and safety glasses.
 All membership dues are used to offset the cost of registration, equipment, and materials.
 All mentors and coaches work on a volunteer basis.

 Please contact us for special arrangements.

 Yes!
 We can always use more help on the team!

 Absolutely not!
 We need people from all areas of expertise.
 For instance, mentors are needed for assistance with sponsorship, public relations, art, and business, in addition to engineering.